 There’s a way out of this labyrinth.
 If LinkedIn is an unrivaled lead gen platform, why not use it as a data source rather than a contact method?

-All you need to do is automate LinkedIn prospecting to scrape emails from LinkedIn users’ profiles that you’d like to message and then contact them using advanced email automation tools without involving the platform’s prepaid features (or using some of them like LinkedIn Sales Nav).
+All you need to do is automate LinkedIn prospecting to collect emails from LinkedIn users’ profiles that you’d like to message and then contact them using advanced email automation tools without involving the platform’s prepaid features (or using some of them like LinkedIn Sales Nav).

 With the possibilities it offers, you won’t waste a single moment of your precious time.